 Shilajit and Testosterone Levels

-A study was conducted to help in evaluating the efficacy of purified Shilajit for secretion of testosterone and stimulation effects on normal, healthy volunteers that were in the age group of 45-55 years.
+A study was conducted to help in evaluating the efficacy of purified Shilajit for secretion of testosterone and stimulation effects on normal, healthy volunteers were in the age group of 45-55 years.
 This particular effect was clarified by the estimation of free as well as total testosterone on several days [0, 30, 60, 90] where the increase in these two androgenic markers was significant.
 Synthesis and secretion of testosterone were successfully supported by the maintenance levels of two gonadotropic hormones LH (Luteinising Hormone) and FSH (Follicle Stimulating Hormone) as well as elevation of the testosterone precursor, dehydroepiandrosterone (DHEAs).

 Shilajit and Erectile Dysfunction